Links on Android Authority may earn us a commission. Learn more.

-Platform games are one of the oldest genres in all of video games and it’s also one of the most popular.
-In fact, the Mario franchise is among the most successful franchises of all time in any genre.
-Thankfully, the controls translate fairly well to mobile.
-Thus, there are some decent mobile platformers out there.
+Platform games are one of the oldest genres in all video games and it’s also one of the most popular.
+Almost everyone who games has played at least one platformer, usually something super popular like the Mario franchise.
+Platforming on mobile has only evolved to its current state over the last few years.
+Developers finally started figuring out how to translate the platforming experience to mobile without it being terrible.
+Thus, there are some pretty good mobile platformers out there.
 Here are the best platformer games on Android!

 Price: Free / Up to $4.99